compound-developers/compound-supply-examples/README.md

 <script src="https://cdn.jsdelivr.net/npm/web3@1.2.6/dist/web3.min.js"></script>
 ```

-### Running a Local Ethereum Test Net
+### Running a Local Ethereum Test Net with Ganache CLI
 Before we continue get an API key from [Infura.io](https://infura.io/).
 Infura will be used to access the Ethereum network.
 For testing, it will be used to make a `fork` of the Main Ethereum network that runs on your local machine.
 You'll use your Infura API key in the next step.

-To get the localhost test net running, use the following command in a second terminal window.
-The command runs Ganache CLI, forks the Main Ethereum network to your machine via Infura (be sure to **insert your API key** where noted below).
+To get the localhost test net running, use the following commands in a second terminal window.
+The command runs Ganache CLI and forks the Main Ethereum network to your machine via Infura (be sure to **insert your API key** where noted below).
 ```bash
 cd compound-supply-examples/